netsym/primogeni/README.md

           * In `JRE home` field, enter the Java home directory: `/usr/lib/jvm/java-6-openjdk-...`
           * Choose a proper `JRE name` and click `Finish`
           * In the `Installed JREs` widget, select the newly added entry
-      * Mac OS (one can skip this step the default Java is 1.6):
+      * For Mac OS (one can skip this step the default is Java 1.6; find out using `java -version`):
         * Right click on `Slingshot` project in the package explorer and select `Properties`
         * In the popup window, click on `Java Build Path` and select `Libraries` tab
         * Select `JRE System library` and select `Edit...`
-        * Select the corresponding Execution environment using the pulldown menu
+        * Select the `Execution environment` using the pulldown menu
     4. Help Eclipse to resolve plug-in dependencies:
       * Right click on `Slingshot` project in the package explorer and select `Properties`
       * In the popup window, click on `Java Build Path` and select `Libraries` tab